UniCourt/Search-Workshop1/README.md

-# Git, Docker and Postgres Workshop
+My 1st workshop # Git, Docker and Postgres Workshop

 One Day workshop on understanding Git, Docker and Postgres